Kids Adventure Weekend

 What a fantastic weekend enjoyed at Swattenden Centre, in Cranbrook.

 27 children aged between 7yrs and 13yrs, along with 8 leaders took to the outdoors for a weekend of adventure.
+Apart from an adventure, it was also a short fitness training like at thebodytraining.com.
 We had our own accommodation block where we could sleep safely after our busy day out in the sunshine.
+You can also check school holiday programs in Sydney here for the best summer camp schedules.

 Children from our Sunday School and Kids Club joined with children from our Cub Scouts and our local School outreach Club to share in this high energy, active weekend.
 The weather was beautiful and the various activities gave everyone chance to get to know each other, to compete against each other and also to work together as a team.